IBM/ansible-power-linux-sap/roles/powervs_client_enable_services/README.md

 This module is same for both SLES and RHEL.

 This role performs the following tasks:
-- Configures **SQUID** proxy.
+- Configures **SQUID** proxy client.
-- Configures **DNS** server.
+- Configures **DNS**.
 - Installs **NTP** packages and updates named.conf file with ntp server.
-- Installs **NFS** client packages, and mounts nfs exported directories as mentioned in variable file..
+- Installs **NFS** client packages, and mounts nfs exported directories as mentioned in variable file.

-This role will also **start and enable** all above mentioned services.
+- All above services will be **started and enabled**

-The input variable **client_config** is needed to be provided for this role to be executed.
-The variable file looks like below
+To execute this role the input variable **client_config** is required.
+The variable is defined below.

 ```
-client_config: {
+client_config:
+  squid:
+    enable: false
+    squid_server_ip_port: "10.51.0.121:3128"
-squid: { enable: false, squid_server_ip_port: "127.0.0.1:3128", no_proxy_hosts: "161.0.0.0/8" },
+    no_proxy_hosts: "161.0.0.0/8"
-ntp: { enable: false, ntp_server_ip: "127.0.0.1" },
-nfs: { enable: false, nfs_server_path: "127.0.0.1:/USER;127.0.0.1:/EXAMPLE", nfs_client_path: "/MNT;/HANA" },
-dns: { enable: false, dns_server_ip: "127.0.0.1" }
-}
+  ntp:
+    enable: false
+    ntp_server_ip: "10.51.0.121"
+  nfs:
+    enable: false
+    nfs_server_path: "10.51.0.121:/nfs;10.51.0.121:/software"
+    nfs_client_path: "/nfs;/software"
+    opts: sec=sys,nfsvers=4.1,nofail
+    fstype: nfs4
+  dns:
+    enable: false
+    dns_server_ip: "10.51.0.121"
 ```

+## Notes
+- By default every service is `disabled`.
-Each services can be chosen to be enabled or not.
-Disabling is not supported.
-This variable file enables users, to enable one or many services on one or multiple SAP instances, as desired.
+- Each service can be chosen to be enabled or not by setting `enable: true`.
+- Disabling is not supported.

-For **NFS** services, nfs server path, which are already shared, and can be mounted on client should be provided. **nfs_client_path** are directories where NFS shared directory will be locally mounted.
+- For **NFS** services, `nfs_server_path`, which are already shared, and can be mounted on client should be provided. `nfs_client_path` are directories where NFS shared directory will be locally mounted.

 ## Dependencies